XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 ```

 The presence of a vulnerability does not mean that a patched version exists yet, or even that the image is inherently insecure.
 The vulnerability may affect components that are not used or have low risk to being exposed.
 It is however important to be conscious of the vulnerabilities that exist and consider future work to take responsibility for fixing them.
 Refer to the [official Starboard documentation](https://aquasecurity.github.io/starboard/latest/faq) for more specific documentation.

+## Pod max PID

+XKF has set a maximum limit on how many PIDs a single Pod can utilize.
+This is to make sure that a Pod can't cause [PID starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science)) for other Pods by consuming all available PIDs on the host OS.

+The max value today is [1000](https://github.com/XenitAB/terraform-modules/blob/a0679d05b4509aaac115bc282c1e289bad166991/modules/azure/aks/aks.tf#L90-L92).
+Configuration changes on cluster level have to be made in the case where a Pod requires more than 1000 PIDs.